alankrantas/svelteapp-typescript-go/README.md

   - CSS styles: [Bootstrap](https://getbootstrap.com/)
 - Back-end: (`/backend`)
   - [Golang](https://go.dev/)
-  - Static web server/web services: [gin](https://github.com/gin-gonic/gin)
+  - Static web server/RESTful web services: [gin](https://github.com/gin-gonic/gin)
   - SQLite driver: [go-sqlite3](https://github.com/mattn/go-sqlite3)
 - Database: (`/db`)
   - [SQLite](https://www.sqlite.org/index.html)

-The project has a Dockerfile that creates a single small container with multi-stage builds (image size less than 25 MB) and also supports to be opened in DevContainer/CodeSpace.
+The project comes with a [Dockerfile](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/Dockerfile) that can create a single small container with multi-stage builds (image size less than 25 MB) and also support to be opened in [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers)/[CodeSpace](https://github.com/features/codespaces).

-The purpose of project is a demostration to build a small, modern and self-contained full-stack monolithic application, but it is not meant to be a practical template for any real world applications.
-Error handlings are ignored in this project.
+The purpose of project is a demonstration to build a small and self-contained full-stack monolithic application with modern frameworks, but it is not meant to be a practical template for any real world applications.
+For example, error handlings are mostly ignored and there is no any form of authentication.

-A similar version using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express) (no longer maintained).
+> A similar version using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express) (no longer maintained).

 ## Routes